There are two articles on this subject. Read the other here

 Sometimes, despite proper treatment, ear problems continue and eventually result in a narrowed ear canal.
 In these cases, populations of antibiotic- resistant bacteria and yeast become established.

 These ears can usually be managed for the pet’s entire life without surgery.
 I usually suggest that owners try to manage the problems with an ear medication that is antibiotic free.
 These products often rely on boric acid or acetic acid to kill the bacteria and yeast.
 Bacteria and yeast can not become immune to these products like they do to antibiotic drops or ointments.
 Sometimes, drops that just contain steroids are best.
 If the ear canal is not too damaged, the steroids hardly pass into the pet's body and can be used indefinitely.
 The only drawback is that they are generally sold at high price in very small bottles.
 Sometimes, a puff of boric acid powder in each ear is all that is required.
 Many pet owners make their own mixtures of acetic acid (vinegar) and rubbing alcohol.
-These products can burn the ear canal lining and cause your pet pain if they are used wrong.
+These products can burn the ear canal lining and cause your pet pain if they are used wrong, too strong or too frequently.
+I do not suggest them.

 Is Surgery An Option ?